jEdit-editor/jEdit/README.SRC.txt

  - dist-java               build the Java-installer builds the Java installer in the dist-folder, configured in build.properties.

- - dist-mac                build the OS X disk image (DMG-file) builds the OS X internet-enabled disk image (DMG-file) if building on a box running OS X. If building on a box running something else, there will be a file called jedit<version_here>-dist-mac-finish.tar.bz2 in the dist-folder, configured in build.properties.
-Give that to someone running OS X and ask him to extract the archive and to execute "ant dist-mac-finish".
+ - dist-mac                build the macOS disk image (DMG-file) builds the macOS internet-enabled disk image (DMG-file) if building on a box running macOS.
+If building on a box running something else, there will be a file called jedit<version_here>-dist-mac-finish.tar.bz2 in the dist-folder, configured in build.properties.
+Give that to someone running macOS and ask him to extract the archive and to execute "ant dist-mac-finish".
   The only thing that needs to be installed for this final step is Apache Ant.

- - dist-mac-finish         finish building the OS X disk image (DMG-file) on OS X builds the OS X internet-enabled disk image (DMG-file) in the dist-folder, configured in build.properties if building on a box running OS X.
+ - dist-mac-finish         finish building the macOS disk image (DMG-file) on macOS builds the macOS internet-enabled disk image (DMG-file) in the dist-folder, configured in build.properties if building on a box running macOS.
   This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-mac" or "dist".